alexanderboogaard/mediaserver/media.md

 For a more detailled explanation regarding Plex installation follow this link:
 [How to install Plex Media Server on CentOS 7](https://linuxize.com/post/how-to-install-plex-media-server-on-centos-7/)

-#Prerequisites sichkgear, couch potato and autosub
+# Prerequisites sickgear, couch potato and autosub

-Because python 2.7 will not be supported on major distros install PYENV for sickrage and couchpotato.
+Because python 2.7 will not be supported on major distros in the future, install PYENV for sickrage and couchpotato.
 Also install git already:

 ```
 sudo yum install git gcc